Henderson State University: Statistics

 Henderson State University Acceptance rate and admissions statistics

-Henderson State University has an acceptance rate of 82% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Henderson State University has an acceptance rate of 100% and is among the 23% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Admissions requirements